andreasmhallberg/readingnotes/Albirini, 2011. The sociolinguistic functions of codeswitching between Standard Arabic and Dialectal Arabic.md

 - [Typology of CS function poorly defined.
 Lots of types can also be other types.]

-- CS does not mean that the status of/attitude towards variates are changing or that L takes the place of H.
+- CS does not mean that the status of/attitude towards varieties are changing or that L takes the place of H.

 - Switches to SA
   1. Formulaic expression 541